cursorless-dev/cursorless/cursorless.nvim/README.md

 # cursorless.nvim

 Very experimental Neovim plugin providing partial Cursorless support.
-We support much of the core functionality, but many features are not yet implemented, in particular hats and language-specific scopes.
+We support much of the core functionality, but many features are not yet implemented, in particular hats ([#2567](https://github.com/cursorless-dev/cursorless/issues/2567)) and language-specific scopes ([#2568](https://github.com/cursorless-dev/cursorless/issues/2568)).
 Expect some rough edges, but please give it a try, and if you like it, consider [contributing](https://www.cursorless.org/docs/contributing/cursorless-in-neovim/)!

 ## Prerequisites